huserben/scrum-kata/about.md

 # Feedback
 We're eager to live up to the pillars of empiricism and would love to hear your feedback.
 From bugs and general questions to feature requests - we're curious to hear from you!

-We're not making money witht his and have no intention to monetize this in any way in the future.
+We're not making money with this and have no intention to monetize this in any way in the future.
 We're trying our best to answer as fast as possible.
-But please be mindful that this is not always on highest on our backlog as we have our regular jobs and lifes away from Scrum Kata.
+But please be mindful that this is not always at the highest on our backlog as we have our regular jobs and lives away from Scrum Kata.

 # Open Source
 Scrum Kata is for the community, that's why we also host the whole project on [GitHub](https://github.com/huserben/scrum-kata) under an MIT license.